 The Company, through its wholly owned subsidiary Grizzly Holdings Inc. ("Grizzly Holdings"), owns an interest in Grizzly Oil Sands ULC ("Grizzly"), a Canadian unlimited liability company.
-The remaining interest in Grizzly is owned by Grizzly Oil Sands Inc. ("Oil Sands").
-As of June 30, 2015, Grizzly had approximately 830,000 acres under lease in the Athabasca and Peace River oil sands regions of Alberta, Canada.
+The remaining interest in Grizzly is owned by Grizzly Oil Sands Inc. As of September 30, 2015, Grizzly had approximately 830,000 acres under lease in the Athabasca and Peace River oil sands regions of Alberta, Canada.
 Initiation of steam injection at its first project, Algar Lake Phase 1, commenced in January 2014 and first bitumen production was achieved during the second quarter of 2014.
 In April 2015, Grizzly determined to cease bitumen production at its Algar Lake facility due to the level of commodity prices.
 Grizzly intends to monitor market conditions as it assesses future plans for the facility.
-The Company reviewed its investment in Grizzly at June 30, 2015 and determined no impairment was needed.
-If commodity prices continue to decline, an impairment of the investment in Grizzly may result in the future.
-During the six months ended June 30, 2015, Gulfport paid \$8.3 million in cash calls.
+The Company reviewed its investment in Grizzly at September 30, 2015 for impairment based on ASC 323 due to certain qualitative factors, and as such, engaged an independent third party to prepare a fair value calculation of its investment.
+As a result of the calculated fair value and other qualitative factors, the Company concluded that an other than temporary impairment was required under ASC 323, resulting in an impairment loss of \$58.0 million for the period which is included in loss (income) from equity method investments in the consolidated statements of operations.
+If commodity prices continue to decline, further impairment of the investment in Grizzly may result in the future.
+During the nine months ended September 30, 2015, Gulfport paid \$13.8 million in cash calls.
 Grizzly's functional currency is the Canadian dollar.
-The Company's investment in Grizzly was increased by \$3.2 million as a result of a foreign currency translation gain and decreased by \$11.7 million as a result of a foreign currency translation gain and decreased by \$0.5 million as a result of a foreign currency translation loss for the three and six months ended June 30, 2014, respectively.
+The Company's investment in Grizzly was decreased by \$11.6 million and \$23.3 million as a result of a foreign currency translation loss for the three and nine months ended September 30, 2015, respectively.
+The Company's investment in Grizzly was decreased by \$9.5 million and \$10.0 million as a result of a foreign currency translation loss for the three and nine months ended September 30, 2014, respectively.